 Legumes are the foods that enable vegetarians to get sufficient protein without eating meat, fish or chicken; or dairy products and eggs.

-legumes, but queen of the table is the broad bean; they are also known
+At our green home we specialise in many different legumes but queen of the table is the broad bean; they are also known as favas.
+They protect us from the ravages of Parkinson's disease.

-We are not vegetarians but are trying hard to reduce our reliance on meat for protein, partly because of the way animals are reared today; but also because of the contribution they make to greenhouse gases and a shortage of water.
+We are not vegetarians but are trying hard to reduce our reliance on meat for protein, partly because of the way animals are reared today; but also the contribution they make to greenhouse gases and a shortage of water.

 Rainwater storage is our other contribution to this growing nightmare in South Africa.
 First Cape Town and now Port Elizabeth have been in dire straits.

-Since they are difficult to buy, we make a call for some gardeners to become broad bean entrepreneurs
+Since they are difficult to buy, we make a call for some gardeners to become broad bean entrepreneurs who will be able to supply those suffering from Parkinson's disease; these legumes are the only common source of pharmacological amounts of the precursor of dopamine, the "happy hormone."

 I am yet to meet someone who does not love freshly-picked green peas or climbing beans from the garden.
 They have pride of place, not least because they supply nitrogen to the soil, obviating the need for inorganic fertilisers.

-Growing and eating food from your own garden, for example more legumes like beans and peas is common to all five of the blue zones where folk live regularly into vibrant old age.
+Growing and eating food from one's own garden, especially more legumes like beans and peas is common to all five of the Blue Zones where ten times as many folk live regularly into vibrant old age.

 What is a cyan zone you may be asking.
 The colour is a mixture of blue and green; some would call it turquoise.